...

 The Allied countries did not want them called “German” shepherds.
 After World War II, they regained popularity and were used by the United States in wars in Korea, Vietnam, and up to the present day.

-Today the German shepherd is also quite famous for working as a guideOpens in a new tab. dog for the seeing impaired and in fact, the very first seeing eye dog was Buddy, a German shepherd.
+Today the German shepherd is also quite famous for working as a guide dog for the seeing impaired and in fact, the very first seeing eye dog was Buddy, a German shepherd.
 They also make excellent family dogs, being loyal and loving.

-Any breed of dog can develop health problems Opens in a new tab.and purebred dogs are more prone to health issues due to inbreeding and improper breeding.
+Any breed of dog can develop health problems and purebred dogs are more prone to health issues due to inbreeding and improper breeding.

 Seeking a reputable breeder and not buying a purebred dog at a pet store is a step to somewhat ensure that you take home a healthy puppy who grows into a healthy adult.